 The issue of surgical costs, surgeons’ fees, hospital charges, and what is covered by insurance remains a very difficult maze to navigate for patients.

-So let’s be very clear: Breast Reconstruction is covered by both Medicare, and private health insurance.
+So let’s be very clear: Breast Reconstruction costs are covered by both Medicare, and private health insurance.
 But that coverage is by no means complete, and there is almost always some out of pocket expense for patients.

-I am often asked what the cost of breast reconstruction is.
+I am often asked what is normal to expect for breast reconstruction costs.
 I am asked this question by patients who are under the impression that breast reconstruction is something only available at significant expense.
-These women will ask about the cost of breast reconstruction and they will give me some idea of what they expect their costs to be.
+These women will ask about breast reconstruction costs and they will give me some idea of what they expect their costs to be.
 They do this not in the form of complaint or dissatisfaction, but simply to confirm their expectations.

 The question for me is: where the hell is this idea coming from?
 Who is telling these women that breast reconstruction should cost them TWENTY THOUSAND DOLLARS on top of what their insurance will cover?